Olympia Campbell

-Olympia Louise Campbell is a British fashion model.
+Olympia Louise Campbell (born 23 October 1995) is a British fashion model.
 She was on the cover of Vogue Italia with her sister Edie.

 Early life

 Campbell was born in Westminster, to architect and British Vogue editor Sophie Hicks and hedge fund manager Roddy Campbell.
 Her older sister is fashion model Edie Campbell.
 Campbell attended City of London School for Girls.

 Career

 Campbell has walked for Louis Vuitton, Sonia Rykiel, Burberry, Simone Rocha, Céline, Balmain, Chanel, Fendi, Emilio Pucci, Christopher Kane, Hermès, Paco Rabanne, Ralph Lauren, and Acne Studios.

 Campbell is a feminist.
 She has spoken out about sexual harassment by fashion photographers.

 Personal life

-Campbell is a student of Human Sciences at University College London.
+Campbell is a PhD student of behavioural evolution at University College London.